Data breaches have long been a nuisance for many industries, including healthcare and financial services.

-Business owners need to be prepared, and should always have a plan in place should a worse-case scenario occur.
+Business owners need to be prepared, and should always have a plan in place should a worst-case scenario occur.
 One method of preparation is to understand what is a Breach Risk Analysis.

-In this blog, we will give tips on how to plan for a data breach and what to do when one occurs.
+In this blog, we will give tips on how to plan for a data breach and what to do when it occurs.

 Got breached?
 Implement a four-step plan